gera9/Learning-Go-And-Docker/exercise-1/README.md

         * The endpoint `/people` return all the records of the database as `JSON`.
         * The endpoint `/people/{id}` return one person (by id) as `JSON`.

+Run it by typing `docker-compose up` or `docker-compose up -d` and try to go to `http://localhost:7777/people` and `http://localhost:7777/people/1`.

+There are 1000 records.
+You can get 1000 different people.